russmckendrick/records/content/albums/around-the-world-in-a-day-9133687/index.md

 ---
 title: "Prince And The Revolution - Around The World In A Day"
-album_artist: "Prince And The Revolution"
+artist: "Prince And The Revolution"
-album_title: "Around The World In A Day"
+album_name: "Around The World In A Day"
 date: 2016-10-03
 release_id: "9133687"
 slug: "around-the-world-in-a-day-9133687"
+hideSummary: true
 cover:
     image: "around-the-world-in-a-day-9133687.jpg"
+    alt: "Around The World In A Day by Prince And The Revolution"
+    caption: "Around The World In A Day by Prince And The Revolution"
-tags: ["Rock", "Funk / Soul", "Pop"]
+genres: ["Rock", "Funk / Soul", "Pop"]
-hideSummary: true
+styles: ["Pop Rock", "Dance-pop", "Funk"]
 ---

 ## Tracklisting